Overview

 Consider

 One or more checks could not be completed successfully.
-This does not necessarily mean the document is fraudulent — it means the result requires your review before proceeding.
+This does not necessarily mean the document is fraudulent.
+It means the result requires your review before proceeding.
 The report will specify which data points returned a Consider result.

-Common reasons you might see a Consider result
+Common reasons you might see this

 The document type is not supported for the client's country or jurisdiction